elixir-europe/rdmkit/pages/contribute/markdown_cheat_sheet.md

 {% include pagelist.html tag="share"%}

 This is preferably done on the 'research_it' page.
 In this way the tag visible on the tagged pages will link to the 'research_it', interlinking everything.
-To only allow a curated list of tags, make sure you find the tag in the `tags.yaml` file in the `_data` repository.
+To find out what the tag is of a page, please check its metadata attribute `page_tag` at the top of the markdown file.

 ## Adding a filtered tool and resource-list to your page